onehub/api-examples/README.md

 # Onehub API Examples

 A collection of examples demonstrating tasks that can be performed using the Onehub API.
-Supporting documentation available at http://developer.onehub.com.
+Instructions for setting up a Onehub Developer account and supporting documentation available at http://developer.onehub.com.